 Samata is a British born Ghanaian entrepreneur working across fashion and media.
-The womenswear
+The published author (The Fashion Designer’s Resource Book – Bloomsbury Publishing), writer (The Guardian, VOGUE, Huffington Post) and designer is also known for her work

-Samata is committed to creating positive change within all the fields she operates in and influences, and her work has been featured in VOGUE (USA & UK), E!
+Samata, a talented presenter and producer, is committed to creating positive change within all the fields she operates in and influences, and her work has been featured in VOGUE (USA & UK), E!
 Entertainment, Hello Giggles, The Huffington Post, Women’s Wear Daily, ELLE, InStyle, Essence, Red Magazine, Refinery 29 and more.
 The former Fashion Editor of The Talent Magazine, she is also Editor of SamataHome.com, a portal for her work and personal style, a board for curated style pointers and a central hub for the like-minded to discover and connect.
-Most recently Samata founded THE TRIBE in 2016, a global collective, created for women to empower and celebrate each other.
+Most recently Samata inspired THE TRIBE, a global collective, created for women to empower and celebrate each other.

 Read up about Samata on Wikipedia.